 No filtration needed: The administration has decided to rely on cool, plain, unfiltered tap water to hydrate campus, and to install bottle fillers on at least 75 of the 215 fountains on campus by January 2013.
 The central administration will not be providing filtration or other dispensing systems; Dining Services and the stores on campus may be interested in providing filtered water and beverage containers, depending on customer interest.

 Companies interested in doing business with UVM can contact our Procurement Services.
-See http://www.uvm.edu/~procure/?Page=doing_business_with_uvm.htm.
+See the "Doing Business with UVM" page for more information.
 This will allow UVM staff and project managers who are looking to fill defined needs to find interested companies at the time they need that information.

 If you have any questions or suggestions, please use the contact us form.